prpole/dissertation/prospectus/notes.md

 creation that is *forced* by destruction; *which* model is determined by one's relationship to distributions of power, production, and abundance.

-These concepts might apply to any examination of Utopian literature or politics, but the ecotopian imagination uniquely privileges the role of human and social ecologies in this interaction, targeting the "metabolism"[^ln-metabolism] between human and non-human natures as the initial
+These concepts might apply to any examination of utopian literature or politics, but the ecotopian imagination uniquely privileges the role of human and social ecologies in this interaction, targeting the "metabolism"[^ln-metabolism] between human and non-human natures as the initial